galaxyproject/training-material/topics/imaging/tutorials/hela-screen-analysis/tutorial.md

 >
 >    {% include snippets/create_new_history.md %}
 >
-> 2. Import the following dataset from [Zenodo]( https://zenodo.org/record/3362976) or from the data library (ask your instructor).
+> 2. Import {% icon galaxy-upload %} the following dataset from [Zenodo]( https://zenodo.org/record/3362976) or from the data library (ask your instructor).
 >    - **Important:** Choose the type of data as `zip`.
 >
 >    ```